Dag-Rui/omv-panq-plugin/README.md

 # omv-panq-plugin

-OpenMediaVault plugin to display temperature and control the fan.
+OpenMediaVault plugin to display temperature and control the fan on QNAP NAS.
 Based on panq https://github.com/guedou/TS-453Be by guedou

 Only tested on TS-453D